Jamshid Damooei, Ph.D.

 Papers/Articles in Journals and Books Alone or in Collaboration with Other Colleagues/Scholars:

-- Economics of the Debt Crisis and Its Impact on the Developing Countries, Ed , The Changing Landscape of Global Financial Governance and the Role of Soft Law, Brill Martines Nijhoff Publishers, Forthcoming in July 2015.
+- Economics of the Debt Crisis and Its Impact on the Developing Countries, Ed , The Changing Landscape of Global Financial Governance and the Role of Soft Law, Brill Martines Nijhoff Publishers, June 2015.

-- Economic Efficiency and Ethical Behavior: Exploring Ideas on the Creation of Economic Values, the Workings of a Virtuous Market, and the Role of Profit, December 2014, Journal of Globalization for the Common Good Initiatives, Wilmington College, Ohio, USA
+- Economic Efficiency and Ethical Behavior: Exploring Ideas on the Creation of Economic Values, the Workings of a Virtuous Market, and the Role of Profit, Journal of Globalization for the Common Good Initiatives, Wilmington College, Ohio, USA, December 2014.

 - Batch-Level Costs in Activity-Based Costing Refinement, Optimization and Allocation (2009), International Business and economics Research Journal